Wave-Play/pilot/README.md

 export default App
 ```

 You're now ready to use **Pilot.js**!
-Use it just like you would use Next.js.
+Use it like you would use Next.js.

 ## Usage